-The Company recognized an income tax expense of \$1.1 million and benefit of \$4.3 million for the three months ended December 28, 2018 and December 29, 2017, respectively, for effective rates of 26.8% and (60.6)%, respectively.
+The Company recognized an income tax expense of \$1.9 million and \$3.4 million for the three months ended March 29, 2019 and March 30, 2018, respectively, for effective rates of 24.4% and 21.7%, respectively.
+The Company recognized an income tax expense of \$3.0 million and an income tax benefit of \$1.1 million for the six months ended March 29, 2019 and March 30, 2018, respectively, for effective rates of 25.2% and (4.8)%, respectively.

-The Company's effective tax rate increased primarily due to one-time benefits booked in the first quarter of fiscal year 2018, the period of enactment of the Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform").
+The Company's effective tax rate for the three months ended March 29, 2019, increased primarily due to slightly greater losses in certain jurisdictions for which no benefit can be recorded due to full valuation allowance positions.
+The Company's year-to-date effective tax rate increased as a result of one-time benefits booked in the first quarter of fiscal year 2018, the period of enactment of the Tax Cuts and Jobs Act of 2017 ("U.S. Tax Reform").
 U.S. Tax Reform significantly revised the U.S. corporate income tax structure.
 Among the revisions impacting the Company's effective tax rate are a lower U.S. corporate statutory rate.
 As a September fiscal year filer, the lower corporate income tax rate is phased in from a U.S. statutory federal rate of 24.5% in fiscal year ending September 28, 2018 to a rate of 21% for the fiscal year ending September 27, 2019.
 U.S. GAAP requires the impact of tax legislation to be recognized in the period in which the law is enacted.
 The lower U.S. statutory rate has been included in the estimated annual effective rate used to calculate the year-to-date income tax benefit as of the end of the quarter.
 The repeal of the deduction for domestic production applies to the Company for the fiscal year beginning September 29, 2018, and so no benefit of such deduction has been included in the calculation of the estimated annual effective rate.

-The changes included in U.S. Tax Reform are broad, complex, and subject to interpretation.
-In response to U.S. Tax Reform, the SEC issued guidance under Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118") that allows for reasonable estimated amounts to be recorded and a measurement period of up to one year from the date of enactment to revise these provisional amounts as new information is obtained and additional guidance is issued.
+The SEC issued guidance under Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118") that allows for reasonable estimated amounts to be recorded and a measurement period of up to one year from the date of enactment to revise these provisional amounts as new information is obtained and additional guidance is issued.
 During the three months ended December 28, 2018, the Company completed its analysis of U.S. Tax Reform, and the accounting for the income tax effects has been finalized for the measurement period under SAB 118, with no significant adjustments from the provisional amounts.
 Other U.S. Tax Reform provisions, including GILTI (global intangible low-taxed income), BEAT (base-erosion anti-abuse tax), FDII (foreign-derived intangible income), limitations on interest expense deductions (if certain conditions apply), and other components also have finalized and became effective during the current quarter, and have been included in the calculation of our estimated annual effective rate.
 The determination of the tax effects of U.S. Tax Reform may change following future legislation or further interpretation of U.S. Tax Reform, based on the publication of recently proposed U.S. Treasury regulations and guidance from the Internal Revenue Service and state tax authorities.